metahoof/docs/docs/whitepaper/terms-of-services.md

 ### **3.2.
 Jurisdictional Restrictions**

 It is your responsibility to ensure that your access and use of MetaHoof is not prohibited or restricted under the laws of your country or region.
-If you are located in a jurisdiction where access to blockchain-based platforms, digital tokens, or online games is restricted or illegal, you are not permitted to use MetaHoof.
+If you are located in a jurisdiction where access to online games, virtual currencies, or digital items is restricted or illegal, you are not permitted to use MetaHoof.

 _MetaHoof explicitly disclaims liability for any use of the Platform in violation of applicable local laws._ ANP Labs reserves the right to restrict, suspend, or terminate access to MetaHoof for any user who is found to be in breach of this provision.

 ### **3.3.
 Geographic and Regulatory Compliance**

-We do not target or market MetaHoof to residents of jurisdictions where participation in blockchain-enabled games, digital asset transactions, or similar online platforms is restricted or requires prior regulatory approval.
+We do not target or market MetaHoof to residents of jurisdictions where participation in online games, digital items, virtual currencies, or similar online platforms is restricted or requires prior regulatory approval.

 _Users are solely responsible for understanding and complying with the legal, tax, and regulatory requirements of their own jurisdiction before accessing the Platform._

 ## **4. Account Registration and Security**

-To access and use MetaHoof, you must hold a valid Ultra account and connect your Ultra Wallet to the Platform.
-MetaHoof does not independently manage user account credentials or identity verification.
-Instead, authentication, identity management, and wallet access are delegated entirely to the Ultra Platform.
+To access and use MetaHoof, you must create a MetaHoof account (or use a supported sign‑in method) and, where applicable, link a supported payment method.
+MetaHoof does not independently store your password if you use a third‑party sign‑in provider.

 ### **4.1.
 Account Creation**

-- Users must create and maintain an account with Ultra Platform to access MetaHoof’s services.
+- Users must create and maintain an account to access MetaHoof’s services.
-- MetaHoof does not store private keys, passwords, or sensitive login credentials.
+- MetaHoof does not store payment credentials; payments, if any, are processed by third‑party providers.
-- The act of connecting your Ultra Wallet constitutes the creation of a session or association with your MetaHoof in-game profile.
+- Signing in to your account creates a session associated with your in‑game profile.

 ### **4.2.
 Authentication and Credentials**

-- You are fully responsible for maintaining the security of your Ultra account and associated devices.
+- You are fully responsible for maintaining the security of your account and associated devices.
-- You agree not to share access credentials, nor to allow others to control your wallet or in-game assets on your behalf.
+- You agree not to share access credentials, nor to allow others to control your account or in‑game items on your behalf.
 - Multiple account creation for the purpose of exploiting game mechanics, obtaining unfair advantages, or circumventing rules is strictly prohibited.
-MetaHoof reserves the right to ban, suspend, or blacklist such accounts at its _sole discretion_.
+MetaHoof may ban, suspend, or blacklist such accounts at its _sole discretion_.

 ### **4.3.
-KYC / AML (Know Your Customer & Anti–Money Laundering)**

-- MetaHoof does not conduct its own KYC or AML processes.
-All onboarding, identity checks, and legal compliance are handled via Ultra’s user framework.
+Age/KYC/AML**
-- However, ANP Labs reserves the right to request verification of age, identity, or origin of funds at any time, either directly or through a third-party, if deemed necessary for legal, regulatory, or anti-fraud purposes.
+- MetaHoof may request verification of age, identity, or origin of funds at any time, either directly or through third‑party vendors, if deemed necessary for legal, regulatory, or anti‑fraud purposes.
-- You agree to cooperate with any such request where applicable.
+- Some payment providers may require their own verification.
+You agree to cooperate with any such request where applicable.

-> _Important Notice: Any attempt to use MetaHoof to engage in money laundering, fraud, or illegal activities will result in immediate termination of access and may lead to further reporting to competent authorities._
+> _Important Notice: Any attempt to use MetaHoof to engage in fraud, abuse, or illegal activities will result in immediate termination of access and may lead to reporting to competent authorities._

 ## **5. Scope of Service**

-MetaHoof is a blockchain-integrated digital horse racing game developed by ANP Labs.
-It provides users with an interactive, strategic gameplay experience where digital assets (NFTs) such as racehorses, trainers, and in-game items can be collected, used, and traded through Ultra’s blockchain infrastructure.
+MetaHoof is an online digital horse racing game developed by ANP Labs.
+It provides users with an interactive, strategic gameplay experience where digital items such as racehorses, trainers, and in-game items can be collected, used, and traded through the Platform.

 ### **5.1.
 Description of MetaHoof and Its Features**

 MetaHoof offers a range of features designed to enhance competitive gameplay and digital ownership:

 - **Race Simulation:** Horses participate in deterministic, strategy-based races that factor in traits, energy, conditions, and user-selected strategies.
-- **NFT Ownership:** Users own in-game items (e.g., horses, trainers) via Ultra NFTs, which are tokenized assets stored and verifiable on the Ultra blockchain.
+- **Digital Item Ownership:** Users acquire and use in‑game digital items (e.g., horses, trainers) that are associated with their MetaHoof account.
 - **Season Passes & Leaderboards:** Players can earn points and rewards via events, competitions, and limited-time campaigns.
-- **Breeding & Asset Progression:** Certain NFTs (like horses) can evolve or breed, generating new assets with varying rarity and traits.
+- **Breeding & Asset Progression:** Certain digital items (like horses) can evolve or breed, generating new assets with varying rarity and traits.
-- **Gameplay Economy:** Entry fees, rewards, breeding costs, and other economic interactions are conducted in blockchain tokens (primarily $UOS).
+- **Gameplay Economy:** Entry fees, rewards, breeding costs, and other economic interactions may use virtual currency or other in‑game mechanisms.

 > _MetaHoof is **not a gambling platform**.
 Race outcomes are the result of user strategies and simulation logic, with no betting or random financial rewards._

 ### **5.2.
 Platforms and Access Channels**

-MetaHoof is accessible through:

-- **Web Browsers:** The primary interface for gameplay, wallet connection, and marketplace interactions.
+- **Web Browsers:** The primary interface for gameplay and account management.
-- **Ultra Wallet:** Required to access blockchain features and interact with owned assets.
-MetaHoof does not issue or manage its own wallet infrastructure.
-- **Ultra Platform Integration:** All identity, wallet management, and asset transfers are performed through Ultra’s SDK, protocols, and APIs.
+- **Supported Sign‑in/Payment Providers:** Where applicable, MetaHoof may integrate third‑party sign‑in or payment services.
+Their terms govern those interactions.

-> _Important Note on Dependencies:_ MetaHoof relies on Ultra’s infrastructure for NFT ownership, account management, and transaction handling.
-Therefore, users must also agree to and comply with Ultra’s Terms of Use and service availability.
+> _Important Note on Dependencies:_ MetaHoof may rely on third‑party services for identity, payments, content delivery, or storefront functionality.
+You must also comply with the terms of those services where applicable.

 ## **6. License to Use**